CCarrMcMahon/repo-essentials/README.md

 Fixes the in-game currency display that was hardcoded to German locale (which uses decimal points as thousand separators).
 It now uses your system's culture settings for proper number formatting.

-### Single-Player Chat

-Enables access to the chat window in single-player mode by tricking the game into thinking you're in multiplayer.
-The chat window is normally disabled entirely in single player, but this patch allows you to open it and use it for command testing.

--   **_NOTE_**: Text-to-speech functionality is not currently available as it would require a decent amount of modification to the game's networking layer.
-This may be added in the future but isn't high priority.

 ### Chat Character Limit

 Enhances the chat system with multiple customization options, allowing you to adjust how chat appears and functions in-game.